Home || Records || My interests

 up

-Consistorial processes and decreets at Edinburgh [NAS CC8]
+Consistorial processes and decreets at Edinburgh [NRS CC8]

 Ref.: Francis J. Grant (ed.), The Commissariot of Edinburgh: Consistorial Processes and Decreets, 1658-1800, Scottish Record Soc., Edinburgh, 1909